xeraa/integration-test-demo/README.md

 Heavily inspired by [https://github.com/dadoonet/elasticsearch-integration-tests](https://github.com/dadoonet/elasticsearch-integration-tests).

+Prerequisites:

+* Docker
+* JDK 8+
+* Maven 3.5+

 ## Actual Datastore

-The first step is to install Elasticsearch locally.
+The first step is to run Elasticsearch locally.
+We are using Docker compose for this from within the folder *0_actual-datastore/*:
-If you have Docker installed (which is expected for the next steps anyway), you can run Elasticsearch from this test's folder with:

 ```sh
 docker-compose up